-- (1) Please see our Annual Reports on Form 10-K for the years ended December 31, 2016, December 31, 2017 and December 31, 2018 as well as our Current Reports on Form 8-K for additional information concerning the NAV per share determined as of prior dates. - (2) Our board of directors determined an NAV per share of \$9.03 as of February 29, 2016.
+- (1) Please see our Current Report on Form 8-K filed with the Securities and Exchange Commission (the "SEC") on April 16, 2021 for additional information concerning the methodology used to determine, and the limitations of, the NAV per share as of March 31, 2021.
+Please see our Annual Reports on Form 10-K for the years ended December 31, 2020, 2019, 2018, and 2017 as well as our Current Reports on Form 8-K for additional information concerning the NAV per share determined as of prior dates. - (2) Our board of directors determined an NAV per share of \$9.03 as of February 29, 2016.
 Prior to that time, \$8.92 was considered to be the "net investment value" of our shares, which was equal to the offering price per share of \$10.00 in effect at that time, as arbitrarily determined by our board of directors, net of the applicable selling commissions, dealer manager fees and issuer costs.